Skip to content

 security installer installing alarm system

 What’s the difference?
-Put simply once has to be wired in to your home whilst the other works of WiFi to transmit between the sensors and control panel.
+One is wired in to your home whilst the other works of WiFi to transmit between the sensors and control panel.

 Wired security systems cost less than their wireless counterparts but at the same time cost more to get installed.
 Wired systems generally need the wiring to be hidden behind walls and above ceilings some for security reasons other for aesthetics.
 You will also need a qualified electrician or specialist to install.